Tren de Aragua | |

 Allies: | Primeiro Comando da Capital |

-Tren de Aragua (English: Aragua Train) is the largest criminal organization in Venezuela, with over 5,000 members.[2]
-Tren de Aragua is led by Héctor Rusthenford Guerrero Flores, alias "Niño Guerrero"; he was incarcerated in, which functioned as the organization's de facto headquarters.
-The gang has since expanded throughout Latin America and the United States amidst the Venezuelan refugee crisis,[3] with the growth of the gang following the migration of Venezuelans to host nations.
-Due to the severity of its crimes, combatting the gang has become a priority to many nations where Tren de Aragua has entered.
+Tren de Aragua (pronounced as /es/; English: Aragua Train) is a transnational criminal organization from Venezuela.
+It is believed to have over 5,000 members.[2]
+Tren de Aragua is led by Héctor Rusthenford Guerrero Flores, alias ""; he was incarcerated in, which functioned as the organization's de facto headquarters.
+The gang has since expanded throughout Latin America and the United States due to the Venezuelan refugee crisis, with the growth of the gang following the migration of Venezuelans to host nations.[3]
+Due to the severity of its crimes, combating the gang has become a priority to many nations where Tren de Aragua has entered.
+Though Tocorón prison was taken by Venezuelan security forces in 2023, leadership escaped and the gang's activities continue to this day.

 Members of the organization are primarily Venezuelans.
-Although some members have tattoos, it's important to note that Tren De Aragua doesn't have tattoos which actually signify membership, such as the Maras in Central America, like MS13 or 18th Street.
-Tren de Aragua is more similar to the other criminal organizations in South America, such as the Medellin Cartel and Cali Cartel, which don't use tattoos to signify membership.
+Although some members have tattoos, Tren De Aragua does not have tattoos that actually signify membership, such as the Maras in Central America, MS13 or 18th Street.
+Tren de Aragua is more similar to the other criminal organizations in South America, such as the Medellin Cartel or Cali Cartel, which do not use tattoos to signify membership.
 This prevents members from being easily identified.

-Tren de Aragua is also the first Venezuelan criminal organization to expand internationally; it has a presence in Colombia, Brazil, Peru, Ecuador, Bolivia, Panama, Costa Rica and Chile.
+Tren de Aragua is also the first Venezuelan criminal organization to expand internationally; it has a presence in Colombia, Brazil, Peru, Ecuador, Bolivia, Panama, Costa Rica, Chile, Mexico, Trinidad and Tobago, and the United States.
 It holds a particularly dominant role in human-trafficking and human smuggling in Latin America.[4]
 The organization engages in a variety of criminal activities, such as arms trafficking, bribery, drug-trafficking, illegal mining, kidnappings-for-ransom, and money laundering.[5]
 The gang has alliances with Primeiro Comando da Capital in Brazil.

 Amidst the Tarapacá migrant crisis in northern Chile, Tren de Aragua engaged in trafficking of women across from the Bolivian border to Santiago.[6]
 By October 2021 there were reports that Chilean authorities were conducting four different investigations related to the criminal organization.
 On March 24, 2022 Investigations Police of Chile (PDI) declared to have dismantled the Chilean branch of Tren de Aragua.[7]
 One of the Tren de Aragua members captured in March 2022 had Interpol arrest warrants for murders in Venezuela and Peru.[8]
 Six other migrant traffickers of Tren de Aragua were also captured in March 2022 by Chilean police.